Review: Sydney Opera House Tour shares the story of an Aussie icon

-Even the shortest trip to Sydney wouldn’t be complete without seeing the city’s two most famous structures — the Harbour Bridge and Opera House.
+Even the shortest trip to Sydney wouldn’t be complete without seeing the city’s two most famous landmarks — the Harbour Bridge and Opera House.

 The place to get a good view of both is Circular Quay.
 This bustling waterfront precinct offers epic photo opportunities at every turn, along with access to a range of waterfront restaurants and bars.

-If your schedule or budget won’t allow you to attend a show, the official Sydney Opera House tour is an affordable and informative way to see more of the building.
-This guided 60-minute walk departs every half hour from 9am to 5pm daily.
-You’ll get an introduction to the construction and history of the Opera House, as well as a glimpse of how it functions as a working theatre.
+If your budget won’t stretch to attending a show, the official Sydney Opera House Tour is an affordable way to see inside the building and learn some of its history.
+This guided 60-minute walk operates several times a day and departs from the Visitor Centre on the Lower Concourse.
+You’ll get an introduction to the construction of the Opera House, as well as a glimpse of how it functions as a working theatre.

-Each theatre has its own unique design and style.
-The Joan Sutherland Theatre — which stages works by Opera Australia — underwent substantial renovations in 2017, and you’ll learn about the many acoustical improvements that were made to the venue.
+Each performance space has its own unique features and feel.
+The Joan Sutherland Theatre — which stages works by Opera Australia — underwent substantial renovations in 2017, and you’ll learn about the many acoustical improvements that were made to this particular venue.

 Our tour was led by a dynamic guide, and his passion for the arts and history of the Opera House were clearly evident.
 We had no trouble hearing his engaging commentary, thanks to the iPod-like devices and headphones provided.
-He shared a wealth of knowledge on the building’s design and construction — from the international design competition won by Utzon, to the challenges of turning his vision into reality.
+He shared a wealth of knowledge about the building — from the international design competition won by Utzon, to the challenges of turning his ambitious vision into reality.
 Those challenges and resultant disagreements ultimately led to Utzon resigning from the project.
-In a sad twist, he never returned to Sydney to see his completed design.
+In a sad twist, he never returned to Sydney to see the finished structure.

-The Sydney Opera House tour provides a fabulous introduction to one of the world’s most recognisable buildings, and is well worth adding to your to-do list in the New South Wales capital.
-Enjoy a drink and bite to eat at the atmospheric Opera Bar afterwards.
+All in all, the Sydney Opera House Tour is well worth adding to your to-do list in the New South Wales capital.
+Enjoy a drink and bite to eat in the atmospheric Opera Bar afterwards.